 Getting answers to your tax questions.
-On IRS.gov, get answers to your tax questions anytime, anywhere.
+On IRS.gov, you can get up-to-date information on current events and changes in tax law.

-- Go to IRS.gov/Help for a variety of tools that will help you get answers to some of the most common tax questions. - Go to IRS.gov/ITA for the Interactive Tax Assistant, a tool that will ask you questions on a number of tax law topics and provide answers.
-You can print the entire interview and the final response for your records. - Go to IRS.gov/Pub17 to get Pub.
-17, Your Federal Income Tax for Individuals, which features details on tax-saving opportunities, 2018 tax changes, and thousands of interactive links to help you find answers to your questions.
-View it online in HTML, as

-- a PDF, or download it to your mobile device as an eBook. - You may also be able to access tax law information in your electronic filing software.
+- IRS.gov/Help: A variety of tools to help you get answers to some of the most common tax questions. - IRS.gov/ITA: The Interactive Tax Assistant, a tool that will ask you questions on a number of tax law topics and provide answers. - IRS.gov/Forms: Find forms, instructions, and publications.
+You will find details on 2020 tax changes and hundreds of interactive links to help you find answers to your questions. - You may also be able to access tax law information in your electronic filing software.